-The WSU Vancouver Access Center serves students with temporary, chronic or permanent physical, health, learning, sensory, or psychological disabilities by providing accommodations, auxiliary aids, and services that remove barriers to their education.
+Who we serve: The WSU Vancouver Access Center serves students with temporary, chronic or permanent disabilities, including physical, health, learning, sensory or psychological conditions.

-“If you have a disability or condition that requires accessible materials, furniture, services or assistance, please complete the online event accommodation request form as soon as possible to help us better understand your specific access needs.
-We will make a good faith effort to fulfill all requests, however, because certain accommodations take time to coordinate, we ask that access requests be made at least 2 – 3 weeks in advance, if possible.
-If you have additional questions, contact the Access Center at 360-546-9739 or email email@example.com."
+“If you have a disability or condition that requires accessible materials, furniture, services or assistance, please complete the event accommodation request form as soon as possible to help us better understand your needs.
+We will make a good faith effort to fulfill all requests, however, because certain accommodations take time to coordinate, we ask that you make your requests well in advance if possible.
+If you have questions, contact the Access Center: email@example.com or call 360-546-9739.”

 8:30 a.m. – 4:30 p.m.
 Monday – Friday

 Classroom Building, Room 160A (Located in the Student Wellness Center)

 Fall Hours: Tuesday - Friday, 9:30 a.m. - 4:30 p.m.
 (Closed Mondays)

 Fall Hours: Monday, 9:00 a.m. - 10:00 a.m.; Tuesday and Wednesday, 11:30 a.m. - 12:30 p.m.